gitjps/docker101/lab2.md

 Successfully tagged python-hello-world:latest
 ```

 Verify that your image shows up in your image list via `docker image ls`.
+The `docker image ls` command will list all images in your local repository.

 ```sh
 $ docker image ls